metahashorg/php-dbsync/README.md

 `dbsync.servers` is a list of addresses with installed dbsyncd service.
 `dbsync.signkey` is an optional parameter.
 Instructs PHP to use signing trust mechanism.

+You may find useful to configure these parameters through dbsync.ini file and put it into PHP configuration as pointed in [install.txt](https://github.com/metahashorg/php-dbsync/blob/master/install.txt).

 ## dbsyncd service
 ```
 dbsyncd [-b <listen address>] [-p <listen port>] [-s <public key>] [-d <databases>]